 I’m a Board-Certified Transgender Care Therapist through the International Transgender Certification Association (ITCA) and a member of the World Professional Association for Transgender Health (WPATH).

-I’m a PhD Candidate in Clinical Sexology at the International Institute of Clinical Sexology in Miami.
+I’m earned my Ph.D. in Clinical Sexology at the International Institute of Clinical Sexology in Miami.

 I’m a Hypnotherapist and member of the Florida Society of Clinical Hypnosis.